 PREGNANCY CARE POLICY

-As a woman, and as part of the XPO family, you’re entitled to special consideration if you’re expecting a baby.
+As a woman, and as a member of the XPO family, you’re entitled to special consideration if you’re expecting a baby.
 Our Pregnancy Care Policy is designed to adjust your work life to your pregnancy with a range of accommodations.
 Instead of wondering how you’ll balance pregnancy and work, you can feel secure in your job.

 You know your needs best as an expectant mother.
 You may need more frequent breaks, or a change in work schedule, or time off for medical appointments.
 These requests will be approved immediately.
 If you request a substantial change to your duties, we’ll do our very best to accommodate you.